nrukavkov/open-ports-check-action/README.md

 # Port Reachable javascript action

-This action try to connect to port and return result.
+This action tries to connect to the port and return the result.

 ## Inputs

 ### `port`

-**Required** Connect to this port.
-Default `"World"`.
+**Required** Try to connect to this port or ports.

 ### `host`